Open Enrollment Benefit Selection

 • If you have a Health Care or Dependent Care FSA, you will default to no contributions unless you make an election.
 Changes may only be made during Open Enrollment or within 30 days of a Qualified Life Event.
 If you have an HSA, you will default to no contributions unless you make an election.
 Contribution elections do not roll over.
 You may stop, start, or change your HSA elections at any time by calling the Smiths Group Benefits Center at 1-866-330-6555.

-• Complete the Spousal Surcharge Certification.
+• Review and update the Spousal Surcharge Certification.
 If you take no action, your current certification will roll over.
 If your spouse/domestic partner has access to other coverage and you choose to enroll them in Smiths Group medical coverage, you will pay a $300 monthly spousal/domestic partner contribution.

 Log In to Start Open Enrollment